hajimes/mmh3/docs/benchmarks.md

 choices include the mean, minimum, and median.

 Traditionally, the minimum value has been favored to minimize the impact of outliers.
-For insntace, the note on [timeit.Timer.repeat()](https://docs.python.org/3/library/timeit.html#timeit.Timer.repeat) in the Python Standard Library recommends using the minimum value.
+For instance, the note on [timeit.Timer.repeat()](https://docs.python.org/3/library/timeit.html#timeit.Timer.repeat) in the Python Standard Library recommends using the minimum value.
 This is because higher values are likely the results of influence by external